david-diep/movify/README.md

 # Movify
-A dynamic web application for movie enthusiasts who want to journal, track and categorize their movie interests.
+A dynamic mobile-responsive web application for movie enthusiasts who want to journal, track and categorize their movie interests.

 ## Live Site
 Try the live site here: https://movify.david-diep.com/